Hafsa-Fatima/Komodo-RPC-Node-Library/README.md

 #### RPC API-Library for Komodo-based asset chains, for Node JS Developers
 ===============================================
 ## Description:
-- ##### Komodo-RPC library helps you integrate your Node JS Apps with Komodo asset-chains without having to setup/implement required RPC functions.
-Install this Python library and call Komodo-API RPCs as easily as calling a local function.
-Komodo-RPC library acts as a wrapper between your Node JS app and the Komodo-daemon running on a server.
+- ##### Komodo RPC library helps you integrate your Node JS Apps with Komodo asset-chains without having to setup/implement required RPC functions.
+Install this NPM Module and call Komodo API RPCs as easily as calling a local function.
+Komodo RPC library acts as a wrapper between your Node JS app and the Komodo-daemon running on a server.
 #####
 ### Installation:
 #### Install 'npm-komodorpc-library' npm Module: